 Cost of Fuel

 Electricity costs less than petroleum.
 Because prices of both fluctuate, it’s hard to pinpoint precisely how much money you’ll save using electricity instead of internal combustion to get back and forth to work and run errands around town.
-But many drivers can save about three-quarters of their annual fuel budget by switching to an EV.
+However, many drivers can save about 75% of their annual fuel budget by switching to an EV.
 Still, car buyers are wise not to focus on fuel charges alone.

 Environmental Benefits